jameswangz/github-shared-repository/README.markdown

   you specify the :only_once to false and specify a reasonable value for the :interval value, here I specify it as 5 seconds.
 * auth_options : if your Jenkins server doesn't need authentication just specify the :required value to false, on the contrary, specify the :required value to true and provide the :username and :api_token values(the api token can be got from user profile page).
+* other_options[:branch] : which branch to be based on
-* other_options[:COMMIT_ID_PARAM_NAME] : here your can specify the git commit id parameter name, this parameter is very important, it will be used in the Jenkins job configuration as we will explain later.
+* other_options[:commit_id_param_name] : here your can specify the git commit id parameter name, this parameter is very important, it will be used in the Jenkins job configuration as we will explain later.
-* other_options[:MAX_TRACKED_BUILDS] : the maximum number of tracked builds, 10 is a resonable number, for more information please refer to [the More About Changes Since Last Build part](#changes_since_last_build).
+* other_options[:max_tracked_builds] : the maximum number of tracked builds, 10 is a resonable number, for more information please refer to [the More About Changes Since Last Build part](#changes_since_last_build).

 At this point you have configured the trigger script successfully, save it and get ready to configure the plugin in Jenkins.